CCCSBuffet/pk_branchless_coding/README.md

 4. Always confirm your efforts at making your code faster actually made your code faster.

+## Speed is nice - where is this *really* important?

+Shaders.
+Branchless coding is critical when writing graphics shaders because each core runs in a warp of 16 threads.
+Each thread executes the same instruction as the other threads in the same warp. `if` statements cause some threads in the warp to stall while others proceed - then reverses the stall to handle the other case.

 ## Wisconsin connection

 The invention of speculative execution has many contributors including two primary inventors from the University of Wisconsin - Madison: Mark Hill, now retired, and Guri Sohi.
 I worked for both of these researchers when they were Chairs of the CS department there.